Chapter 22. Spring.NET Web Framework

 </objects>

 22.4.4.
-Injecting dependencies into custom providers
+Injecting dependencies in custom ASP.NET providers

 • MembershipProviderAdapter